elastic/tedi/tedi/README.md

 ## Glossary

 #### Build context
 All the files that are provided to Docker when building an image.
-If you were to run `docker build /tmp/soup/`, then the build context would consist of:
+After the rendering stage, the build context consists of:

 * The whole directory structure of `./tedi/template/`, excluding `.j2` files.
 * Rendered versions of all `.j2` files, with the extension removed.